puppeteer/puppeteer/docs/api.md

 ### class: HTTPRequest

-Whenever the page sends a request, such as for a network resource, the following events are emitted by puppeteer's page:
+Whenever the page sends a request, such as for a network resource, the following events are emitted by Puppeteer's page:
 - [`'request'`](#event-request) emitted when the request is issued by the page.
 - [`'response'`](#event-response) emitted when/if the response is received for the request.
 - [`'requestfinished'`](#event-requestfinished) emitted when the response body is downloaded and the request is complete.